andreasabel/haskell-style-guide/haskell-style.md

 Use camel case (e.g. `functionName`) when naming functions and upper camel case (e.g. `DataType`) when naming data types.

-For readability reasons, don't capitalize all letters when using an abbreviation.
+Suggestion: For readability reasons, don't capitalize all letters when using an abbreviation.
 For example, write `HttpServer` instead of `HTTPServer`.
 Exception: Two letter abbreviations, e.g. `IO`.